 From time to time, the Waterloo Region Family Network (WRFN) is asked to distribute information on behalf of third parties.
 WRFN provides general information to self-advocates and families of children with special needs.
 The information provided on this website is not a recommendation, referral or endorsement of any resource, therapeutic method, or service provider.
 WRFN is not responsible for any information or services provided by third parties.
 You are urged to use independent judgment when considering any resource.

 The SOAR Post-Secondary program is a small-group college and university transition support program for students in Grade 11 and 12+ with a diagnosed, identified, or suspected learning disability.
 This program aims to prepare students for the transition to post-secondary by equipping them with the necessary skills to navigate their new environment and advocate for their needs, thus fostering strong socio-emotional skills to set them up for success.

-In SOAR SR. (Post-Secondary), participants work on developing self-advocacy and coping strategies, and learn about the various resources available at college and university to prepare for a positive transition to post-secondary education.
+In SOAR Post-Secondary, participants work on developing self-advocacy and coping strategies, and learn about the various resources available at college and university to prepare for a positive transition to post-secondary education.
 Sessions are taught using a combination of discussion, instruction, guest speakers and engaging activities.

 * Registration is not required for this event.